 Nesbit’s widow said her late husband, fifty-one, at the time of his death was a bouncer at Boston Smith’s gambling establishment on the Tarrant-Parker county line.

-She said he was “a good provider” and “never killed anyone,” although she admitted that he had intended to burn down the Paducah building in exchange for payment by the owner.
+She said her husband was “a good provider” and “never killed anyone,” although she admitted that he had intended to burn down the Paducah building in exchange for payment by the owner.

 “We had no income at the time.
 I was in an arthritic condition.
 We needed the money.”